Each day on a polar expedition is a new adventure, with a wide range of islands to be discovered.

 Prion Island: Robert Cushman Murphy named this island for the species of petrels seen on the island.
 Birders will be pleased to know that wandering albatross are also known to nest on the island.

-St. Andrew's Bay: Thousands of breeding pairs of king penguin nest at St. Andrew’s Bay.
+St Andrew's Bay: Thousands of breeding pairs of king penguins nest at St Andrew’s Bay.
 It is the largest king penguin rookery on South Georgia and is a wildlife spectacle to behold.
 Reindeer introduced by Norwegian whalers are known to feed on the grass in the area.

 Stromness: This abandoned whaling station was in full operation the day that Ernest Shackleton and his companions staggered in after a 36-hour trek across the island.
 There is a small cemetery here, with the graves of 14 whalers.

 Aitcho Islands: This group of small islands, some still unnamed, is situated in the northern entrance of the English Strait.
 You can often spot a great mix of wildlife in the area, with gentoo and chinstrap penguins having established rookeries on the islands.
 Southern elephant and fur seals frequently haul out here, too.

 Baily Head: Also known as Rancho Point, Baily Head is a rocky headland on the southeastern shore of Deception Island.
 Chinstrap penguins build nests on slopes leading to a high ridge that dominates the natural amphitheatre and provides a superb setting for landscape photography.